marvel308/mkolman.github.io/_posts/2018-10-17-first_post.md

 categories: jekyll first test github
 ---

+Motivation behind creating this website and choosing the technologies that are used.

 This is a static website made with [Jekyll](https://jekyllrb.com).
 Source is hosted on [GitHub](https://github.com/MKolman/mkolman.github.io) so not only can you bask in my code, you can create pull requests to fix my tipos.